awsdocs/aws-snowball-developer-guide/doc_source/specifications.md

 ![\[RJ45\]](http://docs.aws.amazon.com/snowball/latest/developer-guide/images/rj45.png)

-## Network Converter for a Second Connection to the Snowball Edge<a name="network-other-hardware"></a>
+## Network Converter for a Second Connection to the Snowball Edge Storage Optimized<a name="network-other-hardware"></a>

-For applications requiring a second 10G BASE\-T connection to the Snowball Edge, you can install an SFP\+ to 10G BASE\-T media converter module in the SFP\+ port\.
+Compute optimized devices have two RJ45 10G BASE\-T ports\.
+However, for applications requiring a second 10G BASE\-T connection to a Snowball Edge storage optimized, you can install an SFP\+ to 10G BASE\-T media converter module in the SFP\+ port\.

 AWS has qualified the ProLabs model SFP\-10G\-T\-NC media converter for this purpose\.
 You can purchase this converter from Anixter, Graybar, and other distributors\.